genomicsengland/COVID19_GenOMICC_AVT_analysis/README.md

 We used variants with maf < 0.005 before testing and --aaf-bins option was set to 0.005.
 We do not use multiple aaf-bins for testing.

 Before running this step, you should have:
-* predfit: regression model fit file from REGENIE step 1.
+* **predfit**: regression model fit file from REGENIE step 1.
-* pgenfile_test: File in bed/bim/fam or pgen/psam/pvar format containing the quality control filtered genotype data to be tested
+* **pgenfile_test**: File in bed/bim/fam or pgen/psam/pvar format containing the quality control filtered genotype data to be tested

 You can then run REGENIE step 2 with the following script (runs a container), that takes six arguments: